puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `color`: Whether to use colored output when printing messages to the console.

+`hiera-config`: Specify the path to your Hiera config.
+The default path for the Hiera config file is `hiera.yaml` inside the `Boltdir`.

 ## SSH transport configuration options

 `host-key-check`: Whether to perform host key validation when connecting over SSH.
 Default is `true`.